 “The work of the political activist inevitably involves a certain tension between the requirement that positions be taken on current issues as they arise and the desire that one’s contributions will somehow survive the ravages of time” – Angela Davis, (“Women, Culture and Politics,” 1989).

 Despite the stress to her academic career, Davis continued to be a prominent figure in national and local politics.
-She continued to work closely with the Student Nonviolent Coordinating Committee, the Communist Party, as well as the Black Panthers.
+She continued to work closely with the Student Nonviolent Coordinating Committee and the Communist Party, as well as the Black Panthers.
 Her work with the Black Panthers, a revolutionary group founded in 1966 by Huey P. Newton, brought her into contact with issues that besieged the African-American community, such as unemployment, unfair housing and schooling, police brutality, racism, and the need for better representation within the United States government.
 Davis became involved with the cause of black prisoners specifically and grew close to a young revolutionary, George Jackson.
 Jackson was part of the Soledad (Prison) Three who were implicated in a futile escape and kidnapping attempt from the Hall of Justice in Marin County, California on August 7, 1970.
-The assault left four dead including the trial judge presiding over their case and Jackson’s younger brother.
+The assault left four dead, including the trial judge presiding over their case, and Jackson’s younger brother.

 Davis was suspected of being an accomplice to the endeavor and was later charged with kidnapping, murder, and conspiracy.
-Her fugitive status landed her high on the FBI’s “Most Wanted List.”
+Her fugitive status landed her on the FBI’s “Most Wanted List.”
 She was eventually apprehended in October of 1970 after more than a month underground and convicted of the charges brought against her.
 However, due to the resounding “Free Angela” campaign for her release and a second trial, Davis was acquitted in 1972 after spending sixteen months in prison.

 Brief Analysis of Writings